GENERAL TERMS & CONDITIONS

 Our contracts are based on the following General Terms & Conditions of Sale and General Terms & Conditions of Purchase.
 Our General Terms and Conditions of Sale are printed on the back of our contract form:

-General Terms & Conditions of Sale of the TER HELL & Co.
-GmbH
+General Terms & Conditions of Sale of the TER Chemicals GmbH & Co.
+KG

 1. General information and scope of application

 1.1.
 The following general terms & conditions of sale (GTCS) shall be applicable to all our business relationships with our customers unless other terms and conditions are specifically agreed.
 Our GTCS are only valid for business entities within the meaning of § [Article] 14 BGB [German Civil Code].
 Business transactions conducted with entities organized under public law and special funds governed by public law shall be treated in the same manner as business transactions conducted with business entities.

 1.2.
 Our GTCS are applicable in all cases unless we specifically acknowledge the customer’s terms and conditions in writing.
 This provision also applies in cases where we make delivery even though we are aware that the customer’s terms and conditions, or those of a third party, are contradictory to or at variance with our own.
 Even if we make reference to documents that contain or refer to the customer’s or a third party’s terms and conditions of business, such reference does not imply that we agree that such terms and conditions of business are applicable.

 1.3.
 Our GTCS are also valid for all future business transactions with the customer without the necessity for us to again make any particular reference to them.